-- Inverted in Polish s-f novel 'Paradise, the World in Orbit' by Janusz Zajdel.
-The novel depicts the totalitarian state where citizens use 'koalang' (associative-allusive language) to mask anything that might be considered subversive by the secret police, especially when speaking in public, for example:
+- Inverted in Polish s-f novel Paradyzja by Janusz Zajdel.
+The novel depicts a totalitarian state whose citizens use "koalang" (associative-allusive language) to mask anything that might be considered subversive by the secret police, especially when speaking in public, for example:

-Man: The gray angel entered my dreams uncannily (Policeman infiltrated my home thinking I'm asleep)
+Man: The gray angel entered my dreams uncannily (A policeman infiltrated my home thinking I'm asleep)

 Girl: Has emptiness filled the shard of space?
 (Did he take something?)

 Man: Though a ferret past in the time extended, my hand's voice curtain was left untouched.
 But hyena's longing still strong remain.
 (Even though he was searching for a long time, he didn't find my communication jammer.
 But it's likely the bastard will return soon).

 - In Vision of the Future Han Solo, suspecting that his communications were being monitored by Imperial ships, sent a message to Lando Calrissian to rendezvous with him "two systems rimward from where you had no choice".
 In other words, two systems towards the galactic rim from Bespin, where Lando was forced to hand Han and Leia over to Vader.
 (Alluding to his line, "Sorry, Han, but I had no choice.")
 Later in the same novel, General bel Iblis issues a recall order to two Rogue Squadron pilots (who are operating anonymously) reading simply "This is father.
 All is forgiven; come home at once."